nishantawasthi/thumbnail_generator/readme.md

 * Although I have tried to handle this case also but there can be some cases where user might upload corrupted or broken images so we have to handle this scenario and show user appropriate response.
 * If user uploads very large image there might be some complications.
-* If user uploads a image whose type is not supported in our service by changing it's extension we will need to handle this scenario also.
+* If user uploads a image whose type is not supported in our service by changing it's extension to the supported one so we will need to handle this scenario also.
-* If user uploads a video by changing it's extension to image we will need to handle this scenario also.
+* If user uploads a video by changing it's extension to supported image we will need to handle this scenario also.